 Rabbi Philmore Berger of Blessed Memory

-In addition to his many accomplishments at Temple Avodah and prior congregations, Rabbi Berger took a major role in the funeral scene in Rocky III.
+In addition to his many accomplishments at Temple Avodah and prior congregations, Rabbi Berger, of blessed memory, took a major role in the funeral scene in Rocky III.

 Viewing Temple History through the eyes of founding members